administration

 An append-only, tamper-evident audit log with a license-rooted checkpoint chain you can verify offline — scoped to your organization by row-level security.

 Every meaningful action in VaultTerm lands in an append-only audit log.
 The log is not just write-once; it is tamper-evident, backed by a checkpoint chain that lets you detect after the fact whether any record was altered, removed, or reordered.
-This is the accountability half of being an audited access broker: the server decrypts secrets in memory for authorized actions, and each of those actions leaves a record that cannot be quietly rewritten.
+This is the accountability half of being an audited access broker: the server decrypts secrets in memory for authorized actions, and each of those actions leaves a record that cannot be altered afterwards without the chain showing it.
+What that detection covers, and the one party it does not cover, is set out under the checkpoint chain below.

 The log